Our legal obligations

 We may transfer your personal data entered into our websites to our contractors and service providers, who assist us with providing our services to you, and to assist us with the operation of our business generally, where we consider it necessary for them to provide that assistance.

 Provided that we comply with applicable law, including the provisions of Australian Privacy Principle 8 (Cross-border disclosure of personal information), and the GDPR – in relation to GDPR Data, we may transfer personal data that we collect to our offshore contractors and service providers as well, who may be located outside the European Union (EU) or the European Economic Area (EEA).
-Our offshore contractors and service providers are currently located in [insert names of countries].
+Our offshore contractors and service providers are currently located in Australia, Ireland, New Zealand, Pakistan, Singapore and the USA.

 Retention and de-identification of personal data